-Eventually they got enough money to get some real papered, good bloodline, game dogs.
-They purchased some of the best around at the time.
-Even paid $3500 way back then for a Grandson of the great “Plumbers Alligator”, mainly Mayfield lines.
-Dave and Carlos were very heavy into the game lines and had dogs from Hemphill to Wilder blood.
-These were big game dogs.
+Eventually, they saved enough money to get some real papered, game dogs from good bloodlines.
+They purchased some of the best around at the time, even paying $3500 way back then for a Grandson of the great “Plumbers Alligator,” mainly Mayfield lines.
+Dave and his friend Carlos were very heavy into the game lines and had dogs from Hemphill to Wilder blood (Old Family Reds) These were big game dogs.

 Dave managed a Pet Store, worked as a professional dog trainer, and still bred bigger ADBA game dogs.
 He also put fliers in the Washington Post explaining what the breed was and what Razors Edge Pitbulls was about.
 Dave met a guy name Ron Smith who came aboard and took Razors Edge Pitbulls to another level.

 Ron already knew every UKC and AKC breeder under the sun.
 Ron had been researching on his own for years.
 The man really was the “Pit Guru”.
 He first contacted Thingy ’n’ Bull Kennels.
 They turned them onto some people in Cali with the blood that they were after.
 Candace Eggart was one.
 Candy sent pictures of what she had.
 Just to give you a time frame, Candy sold a dog years later to Tony Moore named Showtime!
 Showtime went on to be one of the foundation dogs in the Greyline bloodline!

 So this was years before Greyline was even around.